Skip to content

 Maintaining healthy cholesterol levels positively influences our heart health.
 Certain strains of the probiotic bacteria Lactobacillus have been recognised for their impact on cholesterol levels in the body.

-In a gold standard trial, the effects of the probiotic combination of L. plantarum CECT 7527, L. plantarum CECT 7528 and L. plantarum CECT 7529 on cholesterol levels were assessed24.
-Positive results were seen and these probiotics strains have been recognised for their ability to support healthy cholesterol levels5.
+The above strains were identified out of hundreds of screened strains to have excellent cholesterol removal ability and BSH activity in vitro5.
+In a gold standard trial including 60 individuals with raised cholesterol, the effects of the probiotic combination L. plantarum CECT 7527, L. plantarum CECT 7528 and L. plantarum CECT 7529 on cholesterol levels were assessed24.
+After three-months there were significant reductions in:

 In another clinical trial, the probiotic strain, Lactobacillus reuteri NCIMB 30242, was also shown to help maintain healthy cholesterol levels in individuals with raised cholesterol levels25.